 If your hair seems really dry, try and wash it less often.
 Your hair actually produces oil as a natural defence mechanism to keep moisture inside, so a daily hair wash will strip this away, leaving it dull and dry.
 Try to go at least two or three days between washes and top up with dry shampoo when your roots are looking greasy and flat.

 That’s right ladies, egg whites can help reduce the oil produced on the scalp that makes roots greasy looking after a just a day or two.
 Simply mix egg whites well before applying directly to your scalp.
 Save the yolk, as it’s ideal for treating split ends.
 This will leave your hair clean and oil free.

 Replace your conditioner with a hair mask

 Hair masks are much more effective if your hair is damaged.
+This is great advice for fine thin hair too!
 They are really moisturising and have an instant effect.
 When using a hair mask, cut out your conditioner as your hair may end up looking flat and oily with too much product build up.
 There’s no need to do it for every wash too, once a week should do the trick.

 Avoid hot water

 Hot water will dehydrate your hair even if you use conditioner.
 It’s best to use warm water, followed by a cool (not cold!) rinse once you are done washing.